codeheaven-io/codeheaven.io/src/posts/2017-01-07-using-nexus-3-as-your-repository-part-3-docker-images.md

 docker tag your-own-image:1 your-repo:8083/your-own-image:1
 ```

 Both ports will work.
-I suspect that is because using port 8083 will connect directly to the hosted repo, whilst using port 8082 will connect to the group repo, that contains the hosted repo.
+I suspect that is because using port 8083 will connect directly to the hosted repo, whilst using port 8082 will connect to the group repo, which contains the hosted repo.
 I suggest you to stick to port 8083 to avoid duplicate images in your machines.
+If you chose to stick with port 8083 to pull your own images, you probably could skip creating the group repo, if you prefer.